XattSPT/homey-SomaSmartShades/README.md

 ## Change Log:

+### v 1.0.0
+- Updated OnOff Cabalility.
+Minor bugs updating state on previous versions.
+- Added Time Refresh for each device in order to update state after open/close.
+Adjust this setting acording your device time.

 ### v 0.9.3
 - Changed Class to "curtain" for better integration with Homeykit.
 - Added OnOff Cabalility.
 "On Position" and "Off Position" on Homey App could be configured on device advanced settings (default 0 & 100)